rubisco-sfa/ILAMB/doc/install.rst

 * cfunits_, a python interface to UNIDATA’s Udunits-2 library with CF extensions
 * basemap_, a matplotlib toolkit which is a library for plotting 2D data on maps
 * sympy_, a python library for symbolic mathematics
+* mpi4py_, a python wrapper around the MPI library

-While the ILAMB package itself is not built to exploit parallelism, the application we have written using the ILAMB package to perform model-data comparisions does a basic map-reduce utilizing mpi4py_, a python wrapper around the MPI library.
-Thus while not a strict dependency, you should also install it as well.
+While the ILAMB package itself is not built to exploit parallelism, the application we have written using the ILAMB package to perform model-data comparisions does a basic map-reduce utilizing.
+Thus while mpi4py_ is not a strict dependency, you should also install it as well.

 If you are planning to run the ILAMB package on an institutional computing resource, many of our dependencies might be preinstalled but